zm711/NeuralAnalysis/README.md

  ### Firing Rate Data

  Spike counts are the fundamental neural data for in vivo analysis.
 In order to generate these counts we need a `time_bin_size` given in seconds.
 10-50 milliseconds work pretty well, but for slower neurons longer time bins provides more smoothing of the data and smaller time bins provides more 0 count bins.
-This function generates the `psthvalues` attribute of the `ClusterAnalysis` class which is organized as a dictionary of neurons with each neuron having a 'BinnedArray' with the matrix of firing rates give as an nEvents x nTimeBins.
+This function generates the `psthvalues` attribute of the `ClusterAnalysis` class which is organized as a dictionary of neurons with each neuron having a `'BinnedArray'` with the matrix of firing rates give as an `nEvents x nTimeBins`.

  ```python
  psthvalues, windowlst = myNeuron.spike_raster(time_bin_size=0.05) # 50 millisecond example